Nursing Homes: Discover Your Long-Term Care Options

 Of all the different types of senior living facilities, nursing homes generally offer the highest level of long-term care.
 That's because nursing homes are typically for people who are no longer able to live independently at home or in assisted living settings.
 Nursing home residents often have greater physical and medical needs and require round-the-clock care.

-As of 2014, there were more than 15,000 nursing homes across the country.1 So it's likely that you have a lot of options near you.
+According to a report from the Centers for Disease Control (CDC), there were more than 15,000 nursing homes across the country in 2014.
+So it's likely that you have a lot of options near you.
 Plus, it's great to have so many choices because it means that you can select the nursing home that is going to best support you or your loved one.

 Learn more about nursing homes by checking out the following sections.
 They provide helpful information and answers to important questions like: